Effectiveness of Contact Tracing on Networks with Cliques: Introduction

-We demonstrate the group dynamics of contact tracing and their effect on outbreak sizes and the epidemic threshold by developing a stylized contact tracing model and a random network model with cliques.
+In this work, we demonstrate the group dynamics of contact tracing and their effect on outbreak sizes and the epidemic threshold by developing a stylized contact tracing model and a random network model with social groups manifested as cliques.
 This allows us to build on methods developed for spreading processes in networks with cliques \cite{salkind2008encyclopedia, luce1949method, stegehuis2021network}.
-In order to investigate the sole impact of group structure, we aim to compare network results in which nodes possess an equal number of connections but belong to groups of different sizes.
-This means we are analyzing homogeneous networks in our model, where nodes have equivalent link numbers and network clustering, except for the variation in clustering between the networks being studied.
-This allows us to isolate the effect of clustering on contact-traced epidemics.
-Our model suggests that clique structure would have a minor effect on a typical SIR spreading process without contact tracing.
-However, our findings also indicate that the presence of group structure would enhance the effectiveness of contact tracing, intensifying the impact of cliques.
+Our findings indicate that group structure enhances the effectiveness of contact tracing.
 Specifically, contact tracing in a network with cliques has a non-linear impact on the efficiency of halting the spread of chains that occur over a single link.
 This contrasts with models that assume a locally tree-like contact structure.

-Social networks often exhibit a complex and dense structure that deviates from a tree-like topology, particularly in the context of disease spreading.
-This deviation can be attributed to the high clustering observed in families, workplaces, schools, and other social foci~\cite{feld1981focused,bokanyi2022anatomy}.
-Clique structures are particularly important in complex contagion-type spreading processes \cite{keating2022multitype, Keating_generating}.
-These processes are typically used to model the spreading of behavior in social networks where adoption of behavior becomes more likely after previous exposures \cite{centola2007complex}.
-This contrasts with disease-spreading models, where infections are always treated as independent of previous exposures.
-We show that the combination of disease spreading and contact tracing can be approximated as a complex contagion process, where repeated exposures reduce the probability of infection because they can lead to isolation and thus can make the subsequent infections impossible.
-This interpretation of contact tracing as complex contagion explains our results on the importance of group structure.
+We show that the combination of disease spreading and contact tracing can be approximated as a complex contagion process, where repeated exposures reduce the probability of infection because they can lead to isolation and thus can make subsequent infections impossible.
+This interpretation of contact tracing as a complex contagion explains our results on the importance of group structure.